BhaveshY/tracker/README.md

 ## Contributing 🤝

-This is a personal project tracker, but you can customize it for your own roadmap:
+This is a personal project tracker, but you can customize it for your own needs:

-1. Modify the roadmap data in `server/index.js`
+1. Modify the smart-add parser in `server/index.js`
 2. Update project types and categories
 3. Add custom fields for your specific needs
 4. Customize the UI colors and themes in `client/src/index.css`